(JAPAN'S WAR against CHINA and the SOVIET UNION -- continued)

 JAPAN'S WAR against CHINA and the SOVIET UNION (4 of 4)

 In March 1938, Japan passed the National General Mobilization Law.
 All aspects of Japanese life were to be arranged to bring society and the economy of Japan to a peak of military efficiency.
 In May, one of those generals opposed to escalations in China, Ugaki, became Japan's foreign minister.
 He regretted that the war in China was interrupting plans for economic expansion of Japan's industrial base, that the war was absorbing costly imports of oil, machine tools and steel.
-He favored ending hostilities, but the military was not about to agree to any withdrawal from engaging the enemy in China.
-Instead of withdrawal from military confrontations, beginning in July, clashes occurred between Japanese and Soviet forces along the Soviet-Manchurian border.
+He favored ending hostilities, but the military was not about to agree to any withdrawal from engaging the enemy.
+Beginning in July, clashes occurred between Japanese and Soviet forces along the Soviet-Manchurian border.
 In September 1938, the frustrated Ugaki resigned.
-And in October, after months of bombing, the Japanese captured the southern city of Canton.
+And in October, after months of bombing, the Japanese captured China's southern city of Canton.

-In November, 1938, the Japanese announced a New Order for East Asia.
-According to the Japanese, the Chinese in this New Order were to be led by a Chinese who had been China's foreign minister and jealous of Chiang Kai-shek -- Wang Jingwei.
+In November 1938, the Japanese announced a New Order for East Asia.
+The Japanese claimed that in this New Order the Chinese were to be led by one of their own Wang Jingwei.
+He had been China's foreign minister and jealous of Chiang Kai-shek.
 In this new order, according to the Japanese, trade would be mainly between Japan and China, while nations such as the United States, Britain, Germany and France would be allowed to continue to function in China but would have to settle for leftovers.

 Hirohito and the Making of Modern Japan, chapters 9 and 10, by Herbert P. Bix, 2000.